 However, once you start to grow, you can’t afford to be spending your time trying to work out how to be a web developer.
 Once your business is up and running, it’s clear that some tasks are better done by experts.
 And your time is better spent doing what you do best.

 When it comes to web development, it’s not necessarily feasible or cost-effective to do this in-house.
 It’s a highly complex technical area, and you may have neither the skills nor the time to do this internally.

 Fiddling around with your website can take up a huge amount of time.
 Don’t fall into the trap of spending hours of precious time on it.
 An expert could sort it all out for you in a fraction of the time, and none of the hassle.
 Once you decide to outsource website support, all of this can be looked after on your behalf.

 Here are just some of the reasons to outsource website support to an expert:

-Security threats, bugs, and other issues are constantly coming up.
-Therefore, software updates continually require your attention.
-This applies not only to the WordPress software itself, but also to any themes and plugins that you use.
+Security threats, bugs and other issues constantly come up.
+Software updates continually require your attention.
+This applies not only to the WordPress software itself, but also to any themes and plugins that you use on your website.